AndreaNardinocchi/placemark/README.md

 # PlaceMark App

-This website is about implementing a Point of Interest app using:
+This website is about implementing a Points of Interest app using:

 - node.js
 - hapi,js